S-HealthStack/S-HealthStack.github.io/index.md

 ## Web Portal

 The Web Portal is a dashboard for interactive data visualization and study management.
 It offers a platform for managing research team members, creating and deploying app content such as participant surveys, tracking study participant activity, and analyzing participant data.
-Check the [Portal User Guide](/portal-user-guide.html) for more information.
 Please note, as of now, Chrome is the only browser supported for accessing the web portal.

 ## Backend Services